Pixaler/BRWF/README.md

 ## Using
 - When building started (open window of building), wait until YT or YT Music open on your phone, then you need to unload apps on  your phone from RAM

-# Notice
-- Don't forget to trust your PC when it try to connect ADB to your phone
-- Watching your phone.
-Sometimes display message that need to apply